 If you're outside of the UK, you may be able to use a VPN to access the content.
 Check out our pick of the best VPNs, with the front runner NordVPN being the VPN of choice, but be aware that using a VPN in this way may break the terms and conditions of any streaming service you use.

-Another possible avenue for watching the race online is by using Racing UK.
-This website also offers apps for Android, iPhone, and iPad, which allow users to see racing coverage from TV stations, replays of the full day’s racing card, plus a variety of stats, news pieces, and betting features that integrate with several major bookmakers across the UK.
-From January 1 2019 it will offer Live streaming from Ireland and Chelmsford.
+Another possible avenue for watching the race online is by using Racing TV.
+Previously known as Racing UK, the website also offers apps for Android and iOS, which allow users to see racing coverage from TV stations, replays of the full day’s racing card, plus a variety of stats, news pieces, and betting features that integrate with several major bookmakers across the UK.
+The 2019 rebrand has also added live streaming from Ireland and Chelmsford, and the former will have its own dedicated channel from 26 December.